 For educators, venturing into this territory is usually a scary exercise, with the threat of a law suit always in the background.
 But read the post and be empowered.
 Yes, you can use that content even if it copyrighted.
 Woop!

-AboutI'm an edtech and innovation specialist, with particular experience in mobile learning in Africa.
+AboutI'm a digital policy, innovation and edtech specialist, with particular experience in mobile learning in Africa.
 All thoughts on this blog are my own.